MarisaKirisame/Adapton.ocaml/README.md

 4. Run Adapton.ocaml benchmarks:

+    * for a system with at least 8 cores and 16GB memory

             % make pldi2014-benchmarks

+    * for smaller systems (10% the benchmark size, not run in parallel)

+            % make small-pldi2014-benchmarks

-    Results will be located in Results/BenchmarkAdapton.
+    Note the larger benchmark will take a good part of a day to complete.
+Results will be located in `Results/BenchmarkAdapton`.

 Requirements